Anxiety Strategies For Stress

 Use your support system

-Keeping in touch with your support system can be one of the best ways to address feelings of nervousness.
+Keeping in touch with your support system can be one of the best ways to address feelings of nervousness and any other issues like anxiety and depression.

 Stress symptoms can feel overwhelming.
-Having someone who we trust and who cares for us in our corner can make all the difference in our experiences.
+Having some extra support from those we trust and who care for us in our corner can make all the difference in our experiences.

 Feeling nervous?